mobtexting/mobtexting-odoo/README.md

   <img src="/images/4.jpg" >
   <img src="/images/5.jpg" >

-5) after updated lits you can see that app will be appearing on this list then Click the `Install` button on the plugin after it will appear as `Installed`:
+5) after updated lits you can see that app will be appearing on this list then Click the `Install` button on the plugin after it will appear as `Installed`.
   <img src="/images/6.jpg" >

-6) once installed click the `debug icon` after choose the `Become Superuser`
+6) once installed click the `debug icon` after choose the `Become Superuser`.
    <img src="/images/7.jpg" >

 7) then you can see that `MOBtexting SMS Gateway` will appear in the `top menu bar` list.